 For example, in the above photo you can see a representation of Lyudmila Pavlichenko, one of the top Soviet snipers in World War II.
 She is equipped with a Mosin-Nagant rifle and a Tokarev pistol.

 HydroShield Eye Pro

-The HydroShield coating seems to work.
+The HydroShield coating seems to work really well.
 At the company’s booth, they had several pairs of eye pro that used HydroShield lenses.
 These safety glasses were all sitting on top of a block of dry ice that was melting and surrounding the eye pro in a fog cloud.
 Even so, the lenses would not fog up.

 Obviously, the durability of the coating is a key factor on how well it works over a long period of time.
+I haven’t tested these, so I cannot vouch for that aspect of the lenses.
 But, I was impressed enough with the demo that I’ll be ordering some of these for my own use and testing.
 HydroShield coated lenses are available in a wide range of colors and styles.

-Honeywell is offering a new earmuff suitable for hearing protection called the SYNC.
-The SYNC is a Bluetooth 4.1 enabled ear muff that offers a 25 dB NRR.
+Howard Leight by Honeywell is offering a new earmuff suitable for hearing protection called the Honeywell Sync Wireless.
+The Sync is a Bluetooth 4.1 enabled ear muff that offers a 25 dB NRR.
 The real selling point on this new earmuff is the wireless functionality.

 Smith & Wesson AR Parts Kits

 Through the Battenfeld Technologies division, American Outdoor Brands (formerly Smith & Wesson Holding Company) is now selling a number of M&P branded AR parts kits.

 On hand were three kits: a standard AR lower parts kit (LPK), a LPK without a trigger or pistol grip and an upper parts kit that includes the dust cover and forward assist assemblies.

 Howard Leight by Honeywell Impact Sport Bolt